OrchardCoreContrib/OrchardCoreContrib.PoExtractor/readme.md

 This utility extracts translatable strings from the C# code, Razor templates and Liquid templates to POT (portable object template) files.
 It is designed to follow conventions used in the [OrchardCore](https://github.com/OrchardCMS/OrchardCore) project.

+PoExtractor is distributed as a dotnet global tool and it is available on the official NuGet.org feed in two versions:

+* `PoExtractor` - a general purpose utility for extracting translatable strings from  C# code and Razor views
+* `PoExtractor.OrchardCore` - the same utility with the additional support for extracting translatable strings from Liquid templates.
+  * In order to be able to parse Liquid templates, it needs to reference `OrchardCore.DisplayManagement.Liquid` package, where the Liquid filters are defined

 ## Installation

-PoExtractor is distributed as a dotnet global tool and it is available on the official NuGet.org feed.
-It with the following command:
+Install with the following command:

+`dotnet tool install --global PoExtractor`

+or

 `dotnet tool install --global PoExtractor.OrchardCore`

 ## Usage

+`extractpo inputpath outputpath`

+or

-`extractpo-oc inputpath outputpath`
+`extractpo-oc inputpath outputpath --liquid`

 Extracts all translatable strings from projects at the specified input path and saves generated POT files at the specified output path.
 It creates one POT file per a project.

-Use `extractpo-oc inputpath outputpath --liquid` to include translations from .liquid files
+Use the `--liquid` flag to include also .liquid files in the processing.

 ## Uninstallation

+`dotnet tool uninstall --global PoExtractor`

+or

 `dotnet tool uninstall --global PoExtractor.OrchardCore`